napari/napari/docs/explanations/rendering.md

 kind of a universal lock.

 If we cannot get the performance we want using threads we might consider switching to processes in some cases.
+Process ofter total isolation, but processes do not share memory, so you have to explicitly pass data between processes.

 In the other direction Python contains asynchronous mechanisms such as `asyncio`.
 These generally provide concurrency without parallelism.
 You can have N tasks in progress, but they are all running interleaved in the same thread.
-The advantage of this is you can have many more tasks in progress than you would have threads.
-You could have thousands of tasks going at once. `asyncio` is relatively new and we should keep it in mind for rendering and other purposes.
+The advantage of this is these concurrent tasks are *much* lighter weight than threads.
+In some languages you can have millions of concurrent tasks, not sure about Python. `asyncio` is relatively new and we should keep it in mind for rendering and other purposes.

 ## VRAM and Vispy